Cas-Student/Proxy/SECURITY.md

 If you have an outdated version and you are using a fork, please run `git pull`.

 ## Reporting Vulnerabilities
-Please create an issue and ping / mention either 0xDylan or Cas-Student with the following:
+Please create an issue and ping / mention either Cas-Student with the following:
 - Details about the bug*
 - Which package / component is vulnerable*
 - What steps you did to reproduce the bug*